Thermal decoupling of WIMPs from first principles: Impacts for the indirect detection of dark matter

 \section{Impacts for the indirect detection of dark matter}

 Indirect detection methods for DM rely on the fact that most particle DM candidates can pair-annihilate into standard model particles.
 The annihilation products could then potentially be spotted in cosmic rays of various kinds, with an expected flux contribution that is proportional to the DM density squared.
-From hierarchical structure formation, as mentioned before, typical Milky-Way sized Halos are expected to contain a plethora of DM substructures rather than a homogeneous DM distribution.
-Focusing in the following on gamma rays, the consequences for indirect DM detection are two-fold and, as we will see, depend sensitively on an accurate determination of the cutoff scale in the power-spectrum as we have performed it in the preceding part of this work.
+From hierarchical structure formation, typical Milky-Way sized Halos are expected to contain a plethora of DM substructures rather than a homogeneous DM distribution.
+Focussing in the following on gamma rays, the consequences for indirect DM detection are two-fold and, as we will see, depend sensitively on an accurate determination of the cutoff scale in the power-spectrum as we have performed it in the preceeding part of this work.

 At this point, let us briefly introduce some necessary notation and denote by $\rho_\mathrm{sub}(M_\mathrm{sub},\mathbf{r}_\mathrm{sub})$ the density profile inside a typical dark matter subhalo (or ``clump'') of mass $M_\mathrm{sub}$ (as opposed to the smooth, i.e., average DM density $\rho(\mathbf{r})$ in the Milky Way), and by $n_\mathrm{sub}(M_\mathrm{sub},\mathbf{r})$ the number density of such clumps at a position $\mathbf{r}$ in the halo.
 For subhalos that cannot be resolved separately, the average annihilation flux originating from $\mathbf{r}$ is then proportional to $\rho^2_\mathrm{eff}(\mathbf{r})$, rather than $\rho^2(\mathbf{r})$, where \bea \rho^2_\mathrm{eff}(\mathbf{r}) &\equiv& \int\mathrm{d}M_\mathrm{sub}\int\mathrm{d}^3\mathbf{r}_\mathrm{sub}\,n_\mathrm{sub}(M_\mathrm{sub},\mathbf{r}-\mathbf{r}_\mathrm{sub})(\rho_\mathrm{sub}(M_\mathrm{sub},\mathbf{r}_\mathrm{sub}))^2 \\ &\simeq&\rho_0\int\mathrm{d}M_\mathrm{sub}\,M_\mathrm{sub}\delta(M_\mathrm{sub})n_\mathrm{sub}(M_\mathrm{sub},\mathbf{r}) \,. \eea The dimensionless quantity \be \delta\equiv\frac{1}{\rho_0}\frac{\int\mathrm{d}^3\mathbf{r}_\mathrm{sub}\left(\rho_\mathrm{sub}(M_\mathrm{sub},\mathbf{r}_\mathrm{sub})\right)^2}{\int\mathrm{d}^3\mathbf{r}_\mathrm{sub}\,\rho_\mathrm{sub}(M_\mathrm{sub},\mathbf{r}_\mathrm{sub})} \ee that appears here is a measure of the effective density contrast between an average dark matter clump and the local halo density $\rho_0$.
 The last step in \kref{smallclump} is valid if $n_\mathrm{sub}$ does not change very much on scales of the order of the size of a clump, i.e.~for the whole region of integration one has $n_\mathrm{sub}(M_\mathrm{sub},\mathbf{r}-\mathbf{r}_\mathrm{sub})\approx n_\mathrm{sub}(M_\mathrm{sub},\mathbf{r})$.